Mable Thomas

-Mable Able Thomas (born November 8, 1957) is an American politician serving as a member of the Georgia House of Representatives for District 56.
+Mable Thomas (born November 8, 1957) is an American politician serving as a member of the Georgia House of Representatives for District 56.
 She previously represented District 55, which includes areas immediately west and southwest of Downtown Atlanta and areas west and northwest of Midtown Atlanta.

 Early life and education

-The daughter of Bernard and Madie Thomas, Mable Thomas was born on November 8, 1957 and raised in the English Avenue neighborhood of Atlanta, Georgia, the youngest of five children.
+The daughter of Bernard and Madie Thomas, Mable Thomas was born on November 8, 1957, and raised in the English Avenue neighborhood of Atlanta, Georgia, the youngest of five children.
 Her father was a boiler operator.

 Thomas graduated from Booker T. Washington High School in 1975.
 She then earned a scholarship to Georgia State University to play for the Georgia State Panthers women's basketball team, and earned a Bachelor of Science in public administration in 1982.

 Career

 Thomas' political career started when she was chosen as a presidential delegate for candidate Jesse Jackson at the 1984 Democratic National Convention.
 In the same year, she won a seat in the Georgia House of Representatives, defeating incumbent Grace Towns Hamilton in the Democratic primary, thus becoming the youngest member of the Georgia General Assembly.
 She served four terms.
 In 1997, she launched a successful campaign for a seat on the Atlanta City Council.
 In 2003, she returned to the Georgia House for six years.